Swadha22/Genetic_association/README.md

   #### Task 1a: Use the provided Test_annotate.vcf to select only the SNPs using the Genomic Analysis Toolkit aka GATK (thus removing the INDELS).
 Provide us with the code you used to do this.

+    There were 5746 SNPs out of 6000 in the vcf.
+    This is the code I used:

     ./gatk SelectVariants -select-type SNP -V Test_annotate.vcf -O snp_only.vcf
     # I confirmed the output with bcftools
            bcftools view --types snps Test_annotate.vcf > test.vcf